Guardians vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Jon Gray (6-5) will take to the mound for the Rangers and make his 17th start of the season.
+- The Rangers will hand the ball to Andrew Heaney (5-6) for his 18th start of the season.

-- In 16 starts this season, he's earned a quality start in eight of them.

-- Gray has pitched five or more innings in three straight games and will look to extend that streak.
+- Heaney has 12 starts of five or more innings this season in 17 chances.
+He averages 5.1 innings per outing.

-- He has two appearances with no earned runs allowed in 16 chances this season.
+- He has four appearances with no earned runs allowed in 17 chances this season.

 |Opponent